Hello, my name is Melanie from the UK, and I was 39 when I suffered from AFE with my fourth child in October 2006.

 Pre-Pregnancy & During Pregnancy

-I had two text book births with my first two daughters in Sep 91 and December 92.
+I had two textbook births with my first two daughters in September 91 and December 92.
 My son’s birth in February ’94 was more complicated, needing a C Section as he was not growing properly.
-He was born at 36 weeks and I reacted badly to the spinal.
-I could not see him for 3 days as I blacked out every time I tried to sit up and he was in special care two floors down.
-We both made a quick recovery though.
-With my fourth pregnancy I suffered from Grade 4 Placenta Previa and was I terrified, I tiptoed around for 5 months.
+He was born at 36 weeks, and I reacted badly to the spinal.
+I could not see him for 3 days as I blacked out every time I tried to sit up, and he was in special care two floors down.
+We both made a quick recovery, though.
+With my fourth pregnancy, I suffered from Grade 4 Placenta Previa, and I was terrified.
+I tiptoed around for 5 months.

 Experience of AFE

-My husband and I went to hospital for the planned C Section first thing on 26th October 2006.
+My husband and I went to the hospital for the planned C Section first thing on 26th October 2006.
 My specialist told me that because of the placenta issue, I was going to be last (3rd) on the list.
-We were so disappointed, but it turned out to be a life saving decision.
+We were so disappointed, but it turned out to be a life-saving decision.

 My daughter was born after an uneventful C Section weighing 6lbs.
 In recovery my parents brought our other children in and we had some time together.
 I started shaking uncontrollably about 20 minutes after surgery.
 It went on for about an hour, the nurses said it was probably a reaction to the anesthetic.
 My family left for a little while to let me and Madeleine settle when I noticed silver flecks in my vision.
 I started to feel ‘odd’ and mentioned it to the nurse.
 She gave me a paracetamol and took my temperature which was 40c.
 I remember it felt like the room was getting dark and then spent most of the next hour fading in and out of consciousness.
 My blood pressure was not able to be read by the BP machine as it was so low and so they had to find a manual version, it read 46/23, my pulse was taccy.
 I remember coming to and seeing my specialist which gave me great comfort.
 I was terrified the children would walk into the room and see me in a state and remember asking the nurse to make sure they stayed outside.
 I remember them saying I needed more surgery and being rushed down the corridor – seeing the lights flash over my head, it felt too surreal to be frightening.
 (If I had been the first C Section then the operating room would have been busy, as it was I could be opened up again within minutes of the decision being made.)
 I developed DIC and needed 28 units of blood.
 I was in surgery for 6 hours and had a uterine balloon fitted.
 They made a vertical incision and reopened the horizontal incision and still could not find the source of the bleeding.
 I bought my hospital notes and whilst in surgery for the second time someone had written ‘AFE???’ on it.

 The next thing I remember is being extubated.
 It was one of the few times I was truly terrified.
-I felt as though someone had poured tar down my throat and in my nose, every time I tried to breath I choked.
+I felt as though someone had poured tar down my throat and in my nose; every time I tried to breathe, I choked.
 I had been in a medically induced coma for 3 days.
-The time I spent in ICU was a pretty drug induced haze.
-I remember hearing everything, but although I knew my eyes were open I couldn’t see or more or speak.
-James fought to bring Madeleine in to see me and I remember feeling her being put next to me.
+The time I spent in the ICU was a pretty drug-induced haze.
+I remember hearing everything, but although I knew my eyes were open, I couldn’t see or more or speak.
+James fought to bring Madeleine in to see me, and I remember feeling her being put next to me.
 The midwife took the baby’s foot out of her babygro and put it in my hand.
-It was the most wonderful thing I ever held.
+It was the most wonderful thing I had ever held.

 I moved out of ICU and slowly worked my way up to the normal ward.
 I left hospital after 10 days.